-    Fourth (you might not need this): among the steps mentioned here, this is the most embarrassing.
-You now have a good amount of followers, and yet you want to keep growing your audience?
-Then, keep adding other users, with a difference, though.
-Check if they start following you as well.
-Give them 24-36 hours.
-If they don’t start following, then un-follow them.
-In other words, what other people’s galleries look like has no importance, because once you have gained enough followers, you just treat them as numbers.
+First, you need to start following people, the more users you follow the better.
+Then, you want to start picking your favorites, a load of favorites.
+Now you start slowly posting your own images and, as you do that, you won’t stop doing the first and second step.
+And now comes the best part (you might not need this) as, among the steps mentioned here, this is the most embarrassing one: you now have a good amount of followers, and you want to keep growing your audience so you keep adding other users, with a difference, though.
+Check if they start following you as well, if not then un-follow them.
+Basically, what other people’s galleries look like has no importance, because once you have gained enough followers, they are just numbers.
 Hence, if they follow you, they are worth it, otherwise, don’t give them anything for free.2

 Is photography dead?

-Being photography subject to the culture where it’s produced, experienced, and used, to give a proper answer we need to look at the media where it is employed.
+Being photography subject to the culture where it’s produced, experienced, and used, to give a proper answer we need to look at the context where is employed.
 The nature of the Internet, and more specifically of the social media, works as a filter which turns virtually anything into its own byproduct.
-It makes more sense asking: Have the social media changed the way we experience photography?
+It makes more sense asking: have the social media changed the way we experience photography?
 Definitely, and it’s been a drastic change to a point of no return.
-From this standpoint in a sense, it is dead, although it is insofar we keep experiencing the way we currently do.
+From this standpoint in a sense, photography is dead, although it is insofar we keep experiencing it the way we currently do.

 The way social media work doesn’t allow the luxury of any suspension.
 There’s a massive loss of meaning, a staged illusion took its place.
 How can photography outlast then?

 I have personally lost any optimism in the social media idea.
-I deleted my Facebook account already 5 years ago.
-I keep a Tumblr account only as an organizer for things I find around which I consider interesting, or stuff that might be useful for my work.
+I deleted my Facebook account already 6 years ago.
+I keep a Tumblr account only as a repository for things I find around which I consider interesting, or stuff that might be useful for my work.

 The two accounts left are Flickr and Linkedin, and I’m seriously considering closing the former.

-- For those who use social media in order to increase their connections and their visibility for work opportunities, followers can actually make a difference.
-That said, shady methods are what they are and I don’t personally consider them less questionable.
+- For those who use social media in order to increase their connections and their visibility for work opportunities, I understand that followers can actually make a difference.
+That said, in those cases, shady methods aren’t less shady and I don’t personally consider them less questionable.

-- I’m sure there is more other than these few basic steps, but I think this holds true for the majority of the cases.
-A few, take some steps further and apparently they make a living out of it and I can see why they get serious about their social profile.
+- I’m sure there is more other than these few basic steps, like services people pay for, robots, and so on, but I think the steps above holds true for the majority of the cases.
+A few take some steps further and apparently they make a living out of it and I can see why they get serious about their social profile.
 Then again, the purpose of their work is their profile, not photography.
 The latter is only a means.